The Breed Report ·Dachshund ·2026

 1How much does Dachshund IVDD surgery cost?

-IVDD surgery for a Dachshund typically costs $3,000-$8,000 depending on the severity, location, and whether emergency care is needed.
-This includes imaging (MRI or CT scan), the surgery itself, and post-operative rehabilitation.
-Some cases require multiple surgeries.
-Without insurance enrolled before any symptoms appeared, you'll pay the full amount out of pocket.
+IVDD surgery costs $3,000-$8,000 including imaging, surgery, and rehabilitation.
+Some cases need multiple surgeries.
 Conservative management (crate rest + medication) costs $500-$2,000 but has lower success rates for severe cases.

 2What is the average lifespan of a Dachshund?